matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

   Passed to `solc` without changes.

 - `--allow-paths <path1,path2,...>`
   Allow a given path for imports.
-A list of paths can be supplied by separating them with a comma.
+For multiple paths, separate with commas.
   Passed to `solc` without changes.

 - `-o`, `--output-dir <path>`